Performing Arts

 Choir

 The Choir is a choral group of about 45 adults and teens.
-The Choir rehearses every Thursday night from 7:30 to 9:30 p.m. and sings at most Sunday worship services from September through July.
-Led by Musical Director Patricia Edwards and Organist/Accompanist Makena James, the choir sings a wide range of music from traditional church choral music to gospel to more modern compositions.
+The Choir rehearses every Thursday night from 7:00 to 9:00 p.m. and sings at most Sunday worship services from September through June.
+Led by Music Director Kate Crellin, and Pianist Stephen Pitters, the choir sings a wide range of music from traditional church choral music to gospel to more modern compositions.
 It is an active group that participates in choir festivals, goes on choir tours, presents musicals, and has a number of gatherings throughout the year that foster fellowship and lifelong friendships.
-Contact MBCC Choir Director Pat Edwards (e-mail link) or call the church office (310-372-3587) if interested.
+Contact MBCC Music Director Kate Crellin (e-mail link) or call the church office (310-372-3587) if interested.

 Theater